idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Does Child Support Cover in Idaho?

-• Medical care: Child support caters to the medical expenses of the minor child such as dental healthcare.
+• Medical care: Child support caters to the medical expenses of the minor child, such as dental healthcare.

-• Educational support: Child support is also used for the minor’s education expenses.
+• Educational support: Child support is also used for the minor’s educational expenses.
 Generally, this may end when the child reaches eighteen years of age.
 The court can also order child support for education to continue till the child is nineteen or leaves high school, whichever is sooner.

 What is the Average Child Support Payment in Idaho?